influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/troubleshooting/frequently-asked-questions.md

  `"` double quotation mark
  `,` comma

-## Single quoting and double quoting when writing data
+## When should I single quote and when should I double quote when writing data?
 * Avoid single quoting and double quoting identifiers when writing data via the line protocol; see the examples below for how writing identifiers with quotes can complicate queries.
 Identifiers are database names, retention policy names, user names, measurement names, tag keys, and field keys.
 <br>